AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <details open>
 <summary><h2>Character Creation Information</h2></summary>

 Character creation is flexible and player-driven.
-Push beyond traditional limits and collaborate with the DM to create unique concepts, items, spells, or features.
+If you have a unique idea that goes against the rules or is homebrew, then let me know and we can probably make it work.

 <details open>
 <summary><h3>Level</h3></summary>

-All characters begin at level 3, though leveling may occur asymmetrically to foster unique narrative tension.
-Discuss alternative starts with the DM.
+All characters begin at level 3, though leveling may occur asymmetrically.
+If you wish for an alternate start due to a unique character concept, let me know.

 </details>

 <details open>
 <summary><h3>Starting Equipment and Wealth</h3></summary>

 You start with standard equipment plus 0–180g, reflecting personal background.
-Negotiation with the DM is encouraged for creative builds.
+Converse with the DM for creative builds and to determine gold amounts.

 </details>